 Hawkeye provides a wide range of services to help you succeed.
 Below is a brief list of the many services offered at Hawkeye.

-You’ll work with your program advisor to choose classes and review your progress.
-Advisors in the Student Services office can also help you clarify goals, learn about careers, and discuss strategies for success.
+You’ll work with your faculty advisor to choose classes and review your progress.
+Academic/College Success Advisors can also help you clarify goals, learn about careers, and discuss strategies for success.

 Hawkeye tutors can help with anything from note taking to test preparation to writing skills.
 We can even help you pick up the computer skills you’ll need in class.
 All tutoring is free, whether you work with a tutor in person or use our 24-hour online tutoring system.

 Prepare for the school-to-work transition early by working with our Career Services Center.
 They’ll help you with resume writing, interview preparation, job search strategies, and career decision making.
 The Career Services Center also maintains job boards for opportunities both on campus and with area employers.

 The Make-Up Testing Center is for Hawkeye students who are unable to take an exam during their scheduled class time and have made arrangements with their instructor.
 Additionally, students with accommodations may take their exams through the Make-Up Testing Center.